 6 Fun Things to do in Albuquerque, New Mexico

-Albuquerque is known for many things – unique local New Mexican cuisine, red or green chile, the International Balloon Festival, Breaking Bad, open desert landscapes with beautiful mountain views in the background, Native American culture, and much more.
+Albuquerque is known for many things, primarily unique local New Mexican cuisine, red and green chiles, the International Balloon Festival, Breaking Bad, open desert landscapes with beautiful mountain views in the background, Native American culture, and much more.
 Albuquerque really offers a little something for everyone, whether you are a fitness or history buff, or simply looking to explore the gorgeous natural scenery of New Mexico’s largest city.
-With the Rio Grande river running through the city and the Sandia Mountains surrounding the eastern side of the city, Albuquerque is often regarded as one of the best outdoor cities for active travelers.
-Below are a few fun diverse activities to incorporate into your trip.
+With the Rio Grande river running through the city and the Sandia Mountains surrounding the eastern side of the city, Albuquerque is easily one of the best outdoor destinations for active travelers.
+Below are a few fun & diverse activities to incorporate into your trip.
 Enjoy the list and be sure to share a few suggestions of your own!

 1. Enjoy magnificent views on one of the world’s longest aerial tram rides